suryakevin/fallpaddy/README.md

 ?sim_punc
 ```

-If you have questions, thoughts, or suggestions, you can email me or open new
+If you have questions, thoughts, or suggestions, you can email me at
-issues or pull requests (if you're comfortable with these `git`
+[sadikin.kevin@gmail.com](mailto:sadikin.kevin@gmail.com) or open new issues or
-functionalities).
+pull requests (if you're comfortable with these `git` functionalities).

 If you end up using this package (thanks!), please cite the following paper.
 If
 it's still not published yet, you can use the bibliography format typical for
 any other `R` packages.

 > Surya, K., Gardner, J.D. & Organ, C. Detecting punctuated evolution in
 > SARS-CoV-2 over the first year of the pandemic.
-Submitted.
+In review.

 You should also cite relevant publications from the Reading Evolutionary
 Biology Group since they were the ones who established the foundational